t-advice/PDF-GENERATOR/README.md

 2. Install NuGet Packages

-This project relies on the iText7 library for PDF manipulation.
+This project relies on the iText library for PDF manipulation.
 You need to install the following NuGet packages in your PDFTutorial project:

-iText7 Core: The main library for basic PDF generation.
+iText Core: The main library for basic PDF generation.

-dotnet add package iText7
+dotnet add package iText

 iText7 Layout (Recommended): Used for higher-level document layout features like paragraphs, lists, and tables.